Back to menu

 SLOW DECAY AND SLOW EMERGENCE

-The emergence started in the Renaissance, sparked by interest in Roman art, led by humanists.
-In the 19th century the scope of the study of Rome became wider, and therefore the excavations more thorough.
-The long final phase or process of decay was reversed by the early excavators, who cleared the debris and through restorations tried to reconstruct the situation at the beginning of the decay.
+The emergence of Ostia started in the Renaissance, sparked by interest in Roman literature and visual arts, led by humanists.
+For centuries the emphasis would be on the search for works of art and inscriptions, with little attention paid to the buildings.
+It was not until the second half of the 19th century that the scope of studies became broader, and therefore the excavations more thorough.
+The long final phase or process of decay was then reversed by the excavators, who cleared the debris and through restoration tried to reconstruct the situation at the beginning of the decay.
 What we see today, therefore, is mostly the Ostia of the second century.
 On closer inspection the remains of many activities in late antiquity can still be seen: thresholds that are at a surprisingly high level, blocked doors and windows, scars of walls that were removed, new walls of a much different type of masonry, and reused marble (often even funerary inscriptions and parts of sarcophagi).
 Only since a few decades has the research been all-inclusive: from animal bones and human skeletons to stables and sarcophagi; from modest dwellings to palaces; from shops to vast harbour basins and canals.